-They included Paul Morgan, Global Sales for Manufacturing, Automotive & IoT, at HP Enterprise (HPE) and Aad Dekkers VP from Scale Computing, which makes infrastructure specifically for micro and nano-data centres.
+They included Paul Morgan, Global Sales for Manufacturing, Automotive - IoT, at HP Enterprise (HPE) and Aad Dekkers VP from Scale Computing, which makes infrastructure specifically for micro and nano-data centers.

 Of the key highlights from the panel, the following two quotes from Paul Morgan really capture the opportunity: